 Thanks to my creative friends at Kreativ I have settled on a logo and name for my honey.
 I have also moved all my hives to the Hatada area in Sumoto and will be focusing on wild organic honey from now.

-Bees on Awaji island must be thankfull for the abundant supply naturally growing camellia species here during the winter months.
-Around my apiaries I am blessed to have the hills littered with Yabu Tsubaki (Camellia japonica) and the apiaries closer to civilization Sasanqua seems to be dominant species.
+Bees on Awaji island should be thankful for the plentiful supply of naturally growing camellia species during the winter months.
+Around my apiaries, I am blessed to have the hills littered with Yabu Tsubaki (Camellia japonica), and apiaries closer to civilization Sasanqua seems to be dominant species.
 If you ever have trouble telling which is which, just wait until the flower drops.
 If it drops petal by petal it’s a sasanqua and if the whole flower drops them it’s a camellia.

 Hatada eventually should become my biggest apiary hosting around 100 hives, in the area of the shed hopefully a potential 40 hives so I need to keep tools and hives on hand so I can rock up to the apiaries empty handed and take care of business.

 Empty handed?
 Really?
 Lazy much?

 I really want to cycle there some weekends and it’s a good 70 km round trip if I do a loop.
 Also I never know if I am going to be cycling, motorbiking or driving the Awaji sports car, aka kei-truck.